mctools/mcpl/hooks_mcxtrace.md

 ## Notes for users running in special environments

-As from release 1.3 of McXtrace, linking to the MCPL-library distributed with McXtrace is automatic when using the GUI or the utility scripts like mcrun.
+As from release 1.3 of McXtrace, linking to the MCPL-library distributed with McXtrace is **automatic when using the GUI or the utility scripts like mxrun**.
 If neither is available, such as may be the case in an HPC-environment, library and include paths must be added to the build step.
 An example of this could be (assuming McXtrace is installed in /usr/share/mcxtrace/1.3):